Thonjen/ai-testcase-generator/README.md

 # 🤖 AI Test Case Generator

 An intelligent test case generator powered by Google's Gemini AI that creates comprehensive test cases from feature descriptions, requirements, or code snippets.

+## 🌱 Why Build It?
+An AI Test Case Generator can start as a simple tool that drafts test cases from requirements, giving testers an overall idea of possible scenarios to build on.
+Over time, it can grow into a full QA platform by allowing testers to refine and manage cases, integrate with project tools, and even automate execution in CI/CD pipelines.
+This evolution makes testing faster, smarter, and more collaborative—helping teams catch issues earlier while improving coverage and efficiency.

 ## ✨ Features